jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-The members are automatically `internal` if the `class` is `internal`.
-When you wish to make the `class` `public`, it may require manually correcting the access modifiers of the methods, creating an opportunity for error.
+If the `class` is `internal`, the members are automatically `internal` too.
+When making the `class` `public`, it may require changing the access of methods, creating an opportunity for error.

 ### Prefer Interface Types